Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Discussion

 \subsection{Other sources of polarisation}

-An alternative hypothesis to the hadronic emission model is a purely leptonic jet and indeed some leptonic fraction is inevitable: synchrotron emission has been inferred from the linear polarisation of ultraviolet emission of at least one Blazar.
-Leptonic emission mechanisms at high energies fall into two flavours of inverse Compton scattering \cite{ghisellini1996origin}: \begin{enumerate} \item synchrotron self-Compton (SSC), wherein synchrotron emission is scattered to higher energies by the jet's relativistic electrons; \item External Compton scattering (EC), either with the photons from the accretion disk, or with clouds external to the galaxy. \end{enumerate}
+Some leptonic fraction in CR acceleration sites is inevitable: synchrotron emission has been inferred from the linear polarisation of ultraviolet emission of at least one Blazar.
+In an AGN jet, leptonic emission mechanisms at high energies fall into two flavours of inverse Compton scattering \cite{ghisellini1996origin}: \begin{enumerate} \item synchrotron self-Compton (SSC), wherein synchrotron emission is scattered to higher energies by a jet's relativistic electrons; \item External Compton scattering (EC), either with the photons from the accretion disk, or with clouds external to the galaxy. \end{enumerate}